• Skip to primary navigation

 A white marble tray holds a batch of peanut butter frosted pupcakes.
 They are garnished with small bone-shaped dog treats.

 I know I’m not the only one who loves to make homemade treats for my dog.
-I also know I’m not the only one who takes pride in providing healthy, good-for-you food to my canine companion.
+I also know I’m not the only one who takes pride in providing fun food for my canine companion.

 Here’s everything you’ll need to make homemade dog cupcakes